 |Program steps:||Courtesy of:||Joerg Woerner|

 The related Canola MD 810 uses similar electronics in a desktop style housing.
-Within one year Canon replaced the power-hungry VF-Display with a modern LC-Display and introduced the MD-81.
+Within just three years Canon replaced the power-hungry VF-Display with a modern LC-Display and introduced the MD-81.

 If you have additions to the above article please email: email@example.com.